4rr0wh34d/Nike-warehouse-management/README.md

 Normally python comes bundled with linux.
 To check if python is installed on your system.
 Just open up your terminal and type `python --version`

-If python is not installed then follow the commands below
+If python is not installed then follow the commands below to install python, pip and modulate module.

 ```
 sudo apt-get update && apt-get upgrade -y